The research for the following post was featured on the Scottish Sun in both print and online formats.

 And now an exclusive poll by Atomik Research has shown Brits would back a move to legalise the drug for medical use.

-Seventy-six per cent of those questioned said medicinal cannabis should be legalized, with just 13% against the idea and 11% saying they didn’t know.
+According to the research seventy-six per cent of those questioned said medicinal cannabis should be legalized, with just 13% against the idea and 11% saying they didn’t know.

 Support is highest in Billy’s home of Northern Ireland, with 82% of those polled saying they would back such a move.